ReyaLab/AI_Colony_Counter/README.md

 To set up a clickable icon in Linux, add the path to the Organoid_analyzer_gui.py file into the launch_gui.sh file (instructions inside) and then put the path to the launch_gui.sh file into the launcher.desktop file (instructions inside).
 Then put the launcher.desktop file on your /desktop and you can run it by clicking.

-In any OS, you can run the program by left clicking inside the folder, open in terminal, and then python Organoid_analyzer_gui.py.
+In any OS, you can run the program by left clicking inside the folder, open in terminal, and then "python Organoid_analyzer_gui.py".

 The following is an example of the output by the program:
 ![Group_analysis_results3](https://github.com/user-attachments/assets/cd5feeca-e5a1-40db-afbc-6f53d5f71f71)